gabrielachavez2019/RNA_in_water/README.md

 Assemble the binary input using grompp using **em.tpr** input parameter file with nsteps = 5000:

-`gmx grompp -f minim.mdp -c ZIKA_solv_ions.gro -p topol.top -o em.tpr`
+`gmx grompp -f minim.mdp -c pknot_solv_ions.gro -p topol.top -o em.tpr`

 Make sure you have been updating your topol.top file when running genbox and genion, or else you will get lots of nasty error messages ("number of coordinates in coordinate file does not match topology," etc).